azachar/GrayTin/README.md

 ======
 The project has been migrated from an internal to the open source project with kind support of  Be Informed company.

-Especially I'd like to say my thanks to Dobias van Buuren and Rachid Tar who have inspirited & helped me with the development of GrayTin.
+Especially I'd like to say my thanks to Dobias van Buuren and Rachid Ben Moussa who have inspirited & helped me with the development of GrayTin.

 Andrej Zachar
 Author